codess-aus/DP-200/README.md

 You should not use a table for the container type.
 A table is the container type if you are using the Cassandra API or the Table API in Cosmos DB.
 You should not use a graph for the container type or edge for the item type.
 A graph is used as a container type and edge is used as an item type if you are using the Gremlin API in Cosmos DB.

+You should use region with pre-calculated suffx based on sensorld.
+This partition key will distribute all the documents evenly across logical partitions.
+Including a pre-calculated suffx based on a known value (sensorld, for example) will greatly improve both write and read throughput across the partitions.

+You should not use region.
+This field contains only five possible values, resulting in a small number of logical partitions and a low read and write throughput.

+You should not use sensorld.
+This field is unique across all documents and will result in millions of logical partitions with a single document, impacting the read and write throughput.

+You should not use timestamp with a random SUffX.
+This partition key will distribute all documents across logical partitions evenly, greatly increasing the write throughput.
+However, reading a specific item will become harder because you do not know which suffx was used, impacting the read throughput.